Post

 Okay, so the other thing you might remember about where "saturated" fats come from in the diet, is from animals.
 Absolutely correct, well

 Anyways, animal fats are often rich in saturated fats.
-And that’s cool.
+And that's cool.
 But plant and seed oils can be just as rich, if not more so, in those same saturated fatty acids.
 So, the first incorrect idea is that saturated-fat rich diets tend to imply a diet high in butter or red meat.
-We can thank the American Heart Association for the healthy idea, but having too much saturated fat can result from an unbalanced vegan diet.
+We can thank the American Heart Association for the healthy idea, but you can achieve the same thing from eating too much margarine in an unbalanced vegan diet.
 So what gives?

 Well, good things take time, and we're gonna take as many shortcuts as we can afford to get to the more important suggestions: